maxpatiiuk/dotfiles/README.md

 - Copy ~/site/git/custom_new_tab_page/imgs
 - Back up .idea directory for main projects
 - Check if PyCharm settings are being backed up correctly
-- Check checkout out git repositories.
+- Check checked out git repositories.
 Make sure:
   - working tree is clean
   - there are no unpushed commits
   - there is no stashed code